nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 There are multiple ways of implementing this enhancement.
 The simplest way would be to just create a method in `Addressbook` to add `Tag` objects from each `Person` in `UniquePersonList` whenever users request to view the list of tags.
 However, to abide by the Separation of Concerns (SoC) principle, the `UniqueTagList` class is created for adding distinct tags from `Person` into the tag list.
-One of the alternative implementations is to keep a list of `Person` objects with the same `Tag` in the `Tag` object to keep track of the number of students labelled with that `Tag`.
+One of the alternative implementations is to keep a list of `Person` objects with the same `Tag` in the `Tag` object to keep track of the number of students labeled with that `Tag`.
 However, this could introduce circular dependencies.
 The implementation of `UniqueTagList` involved multifaceted considerations and multiple changes to ensure a balance between ease of implementation, efficiency as well as space allocation.
 The implementation of this feature took ~1k LOC including test cases.